 This course is a study of the development of the American form of democratic government.
 The goal is to help students gain a greater appreciation of their country and community by seeing the process through which our nation's development has taken place and to help students better know the people who have worked to make our nation succeed.
-American History -1865 is studied in $8^{th}$ grade Social Studies.
+American History - 1865 is studied in 8th grade Social Studies.

-Civics 1 credit 1 credit

-Classroom discussion of each of the 29 chapters emphasizes helping students understand the political framework of our government on the local, state, and national levels.
+Civics 1 credit Classroom discussion of each of the 29 chapters emphasizes helping students understand the political framework of our government on the local, state, and national levels.
 Each chapter is completed with daily quizzes, vocabulary quizzes, and chapter tests.

-World Issues

-This course is designed to acquaint student with the many issues confronting society today.
+World Issues (2/3 days/week) .4 or .6 credit This course is designed to acquaint student with the many issues confronting society today.
 Topics will include current issues at the local, state, national, and world levels.

-FINE & PERFORMING ARTS DEPARTMENT
+Sacred Heart Requirements FINE & PERFORMING ARTS DEPARTMENT